MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/06a-content-understanding.md

 ---
 lab:
-  title: Get started with information extraction in Microsoft Foundry​
+  title: Get started with Content Understanding in Microsoft Foundry​
   description: Use AI models to extract information from visual data.
   level: 200
   duration: 25 minutes